Olimaol/CompNeuroPy/docs/examples/dbs.md

     recording_times: RecordingTimes,
 ):
     """
-    Check if the dbs effects are as expected.
+    Check if the dbs effects are as expecteds.

     Args:
         dbs_val_list (list[list]):